mimic-ai-lab/mimic/README.md

   Run end-to-end phone calls with crystal-clear speech, silence detection, cross-talk, and interruptions.
 Test wake-word timing, DTMF menus, and caller patience thresholds—exposing awkward pauses, misrecognitions, and IVR dead ends before your customers do.

 - **Time-Travel Scenarios**
-  Accelerate a user’s life arc—simulate months or years in minutes, replay events on demand, and verify your assistant adapts to long-term changes, remembers promises, and evolves with the user.
+  Accelerate a user's life arc—simulate months or years in minutes, replay events on demand, and verify your assistant adapts to long-term changes, remembers promises, and evolves with the user.

 - **Stress & Spike Testing**
   Ramp your test bed from calm Monday mornings to holiday-season chaos with a click.
 Adjustable think-time jitter, concurrency, and burst profiles let you confirm backend resilience and latency safeguards under real-world surges.

 - **Edge-Case Discovery**
   Inject garbled audio, code-switched language, sarcasm, or double-negatives.
-Persona “troublemakers” push your assistant off script to expose hidden loops and “that should never happen” moments—because they always do.
+Persona "troublemakers" push your assistant off script to expose hidden loops and "that should never happen" moments—because they always do.

 - **Insightful Dashboard**
   Get live transcripts, heat maps of slow responses, and persona-by-persona success rates.
 Export every session for deeper analysis in your BI stack, transforming conversations into actionable data.